Hip Replacement in Nagpur

 - Symptoms: Pain, clicking, and instability.

-Reasons for Hip Damage
+Reasons Behind Hip Damage

-- Age-Related Wear and Tear: Cartilage breakdown due to aging Leads to osteoarthritis
+- Age-Related Wear and Tear: Cartilage breakdown due to aging leads to osteoarthritis.

-- Injuries: Trauma such as falls or accidents causing fractures or dislocations.
+- Injuries: Trauma such as falls or accidents, causing fractures or dislocations.

 - Genetic Predisposition: Inherited conditions or abnormalities affecting hip joint structure.